thruthesky/easystate/README.md

 > Why?
 Because it is more easy with the pattern.

-- `EasyState` has also provide the same pattern.
+- `EasyState` also provides the same pattern.
   - First, create a model.
   - Second, instantiate the model class before calling `runApp()` or before you use it.
   - Third, render the model value with `EasyBuilder` widget.